Learn how to cook Chinese broccoli in a variety of ways. In soups, stir fries, salads.

 Another popular companion is beef.
 Here is a cooking video for beef gai lan stir-fry.

 The first recipe mentioned an assortment of meat balls.
 These are machine-made balls using meat pastes made of fish, pork, beef, cuttlefish or squid.
-I have not found any on Amazon.
+I have not found any on Amazon but they are available at Shopee.

 Bobo Meat ball Series (Shopee)